 She is a life-long humanist who attended the First Unitarian Society of Minneapolis (FUS) throughout her childhood and teen years.
 At first, she was enrolled in FUS’s “Humanist Education Program” and in high school became a classroom teacher.
 As an undergraduate at the University of Montana, she used FUS’s “Humanist Education Program” curriculum at the Unitarian Fellowship of Missoula, Montana to form their first Humanist-oriented Sunday School.
 In 1998, she was hired by the North American Committee for Humanism (NACH) as Membership Director.
 In 1999, NACH and its subsidiary, The Humanist Institute, became one organization and she became its business manager and later the executive director.
 In 2018 The Humanist Institute became the American Humanist Association Center for Education.

-Emily Newman, Education Assistant, holds a BS in psychology and creative writing as well as a MA in professional writing from Carnegie Mellon University.
+Emily Newman, Education Coordinator, holds a BS in psychology and creative writing as well as a MA in professional writing from Carnegie Mellon University.
 She is also Communications Coordinator of the American Ethical Union.
 Emily grew at the Brooklyn Society for Ethical Culture and has been active with the Future of Ethical Societies, the National Ethical Service, and the International Humanist and Ethical Youth Organization.
 Over the years, she has assisted local non-profits and small businesses with social media, design, website development, and marketing.